Koushikphy/Shared-Expense-Manager/README.md

 ### Usage
 * **Download** the app from the [release section](https://github.com/Koushikphy/Shared-Expense-Manager/releases).
-* Add list of users and categories seperated by comma (,) in the setting page.
+* Add list of users and categories in the setting page.
 * Tap on the `+` button to add new expense record.
-* Check the Stats page for current expenses status.
+* Check the Sharess page for current expenses status.
 * Tap on individual record in the log page to edit/delete them.
 * Save/Load expense record to/from local file from the setting page.